Software patent debate: U.S. Supreme Court decisions

 Several Supreme Court decisions since 2000, as well as the Federal Circuit and district court decisions interpreting and implementing them, have dramatically impacted the status of software patents in the United States.
 They have particularly affected many thousands of business-method patents that issued as a result of Federal Circuit decisions in the 1990s.
 The two principal Supreme Court decisions were Bilski v.
 Kappos and Alice v.
 CLS Bank, the latter of which confirmed the applicability of the earlier decision Mayo v.
 Prometheus to computer-related inventions in which a computer was used to implement an abstract principle or preexisting business practice.
-(These cases are the subject of separate Wikipedia articles, which discuss the background and rulings in these cases in more detail, and supply authorities supporting the generalizations about those cases that follow.
-Additional detail is found in the Wikipedia article Software patents under United States patent law, along with supporting citations not repeated in this summary of those articles.)
+See also Software patents under United States patent law.

 Bilski case

 The Bilski case involved a patent application on methods for hedging against commodity price fluctuations, which the PTO had rejected.
 The Federal Circuit, in In re Bilski, upheld the PTO's rejection on the grounds that the claims failed the machine-or-transformation test, which the court held should be used as the sole test of patent eligibility.
 The court did not hold that all business methods are patent ineligible, though a minority of the judges would have ruled that business methods are not properly the subject of patents.

 The Supreme Court affirmed the judgment of ineligibility, in Bilski v.
 Kappos, but on more general, and less articulated in detail, grounds of undue abstractness.
 It rejected the Federal Circuit's elevation of the machine-or-transformation test as the sole test of patent eligibility, saying that rather it was simply a "useful clue."
 The 5-4 majority refused to hold that all business methods were incapable of being patented, but four justices would have established such a rule.
 A concurring opinion pointed out that the Court was unanimous, however, as to many issues in the Bilski case, including a rejection of the Federal Circuit's late 1990s State Street Bank decision, which allowed patents on any advance, technical or nontechnical (and in that case a numerical financial calculation of stock price changes) that produces a "useful, concrete and tangible result."

 The Supreme Court's Bilski decision was criticized because of its lack of detailed guidance on how to determine whether a claim was directed to an abstract idea.
 Nonetheless, it provided some clarification and affirmed the Federal Circuit's taking a new direction in its software-related patent cases.